- Yaniv Assor and Eliav Levy

 With this enriched context, you can score features to determine the potential threat level of a particular binary and prioritize which binaries should be investigated in greater depth.

-What can be learned from
+What Can be Learned from Threat Intelligence?

 One of the first things you can do to determine whether a binary is malicious or not is to check them against threat intelligence services, such as VirusTotal.
 In some cases, these services enable you to quickly and easily determine whether a binary in your environment puts you at risk.
 If a binary is flagged by multiple antivirus engines, it’s a good indicator that the binary is malicious and you can take action to remove it.